bestwebsoft/bicubic-wordpress-theme/readme.txt

 Donate link: https://www.2checkout.com/checkout/purchase?sid=1430388&quantity=10&product_id=13
 Tags: gray, green, right-sidebar, fixed-layout, custom-menu, featured-images, translation-ready, custom-background, custom-header, editor-style
 Requires at least: 3.7
-Tested up to: 3.9
+Tested up to: 3.9.1
-Stable tag: 1.3
+Stable tag: 1.5
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Bicubic Wordpress theme is a simple solution to customize your website.

 == Description ==

-Bicubic Wordpress theme is a simple solution to customize your website.
-It`s a clean, simple and very powerful tool for organizing your blog or other categories of websites.
-You may change some design elements from Admin UI like: background of page, header image.
+Bicubic is a beautiful theme built for news and blogging.
+It was created for easy reading.
+Each post-type is displayed in the way to give maximum attention to your content.
+With Bicubic Theme scrolling becomes a pleasurable journey.
+The design is neither overbearing nor busy.
+Each element of Bicubic has been designed with meticulous detail to provide you with full control over your page.
+It allows you to present your content in a clear and structured manner.
+Bicubic is fully compliant with BestWebSoft products, thus, such plugins, as PDF & Print (http://wordpress.org/plugins/pdf-print/) and Gallery (http://wordpress.org/plugins/gallery-plugin/) will suit your website perfectly.
+That is why, if you install this Theme you will prevent any possible compatibility troubles as well as extend your site's functionality significantly.
+Check out this theme's demo at http://bestwebsoft.com/wordpress_demo_theme/bicubic/

 == Installation ==